Everard Radcliffe

 Sir Everard Joseph Reginald Henry Radcliffe, 5th Baronet (27 January 1884 – 23 November 1969), the 5th of the Radcliffe baronets, was an English amateur first-class cricketer.

-He was born at Hensleigh House, Tiverton, Devon, England, and was educated at Downside School and Oxford University.
+Radcliffe was born at Hensleigh House, Tiverton, Devon, England, and was educated at Downside School and Oxford University.

-He played in 64 first-class matches for Yorkshire County Cricket Club between 1909 and 1911.
+Radcliffe played in 64 first-class matches for Yorkshire County Cricket Club between 1909 and 1911.
 He succeeded Lord Hawke as captain for one season in 1910.
-In first-class cricket Radcliffe scored 826 runs at 10.86, and took two wickets at an average of 67.00 and 21 catches.
-He also played for the Yorkshire Gentlemen, Oxford University Authentics, and appeared in a single match in 1903 for Shropshire.
+In first-class cricket Radcliffe scored 826 runs at 10.86 and took two wickets at an average of 67.00 and 21 catches.
+He also played for the Yorkshire Gentlemen, Oxford University Authentics and appeared in a single match in 1903 for Shropshire.

-He worked was a stockbroker in Newcastle-upon-Tyne.
+Radcliffe worked was a stockbroker in Newcastle-upon-Tyne.
 The Radcliffe family lived at Rudding Park House in Harrogate, Yorkshire, from 1824 until the estate was sold in 1972.

-He was a Knight of Grace and Devotion of the Sovereign Military Order of Malta.
+Radcliffe was a Knight of Grace and Devotion of the Sovereign Military Order of Malta.

-He died in November 1969 at St Trinian's Hall, Richmond, Yorkshire, aged 85.
+Radcliffe died in November 1969 at St Trinian's Hall, Richmond, Yorkshire, aged 85.